GenEO spectral coarse spaces in SPD domain decomposition: Example: 2d linear elasticity with Additive Schwarz, Neumann-Neumann and Inexact Schwarz

 These are frequently referred to as the local Neumann matrices as they arise from assembling the original problem over the subdomain $\Omega\s$ with natural boundary conditions.
 They can't be computed from the global matrix $\bA$.
 Since we consider non-overlapping subdomains they satisfy the very useful property that

-It is chosen to fulfill Assumption~\ref{ass:stable-split-matrix} through the use of a partition of unity as proposed in Assumptions~\ref{ass:Ds} and ~\ref{ass:stable-split-matrix-withDs}.
-Two partitions of unity are introduced next.
-They are formed by families of diagonal matrices, defined for every $s\in \llbracket 1,N \rrbracket$ by
+It is chosen to fulfill Assumption~\ref{ass:stable-split-matrix} through the use of a partition of unity as proposed in Assumption~\ref{ass:stable-split-matrix-withDs}.
+Let the partition of unity be \begin{itemize} \item either the multiplicity scaling, also called the $\mu$-scaling